VCCRI/SVPV/README.md

 Structural Variant Prediction Viewer
 ------------------------------------
-View predicted structural variant regions from paired-end whole genome sequencing alignments and compare calls from differenct structural variant prediction algorithms.
+SVPV enables visualisation of predicted structural variant regions in paired-end whole genome sequencing alignments, and allows comparison of calls from differenct structural variant prediction algorithms.
 Statistics related to structural variants are presented in a form that allows users to visually identify false postive calls.
-Input is a set alignment files (SAM/BAM/CRAM format), and a set of structural variant predictions on these alignments (VCF files).
+Input is a set alignment files (SAM/BAM/CRAM format) along with a set of structural variant predictions on these alignments (VCF files).
 Output is a set of pdf files of structural variant regions.
-Please see the [wiki](https://github.com/VCCRI/SVPV/wiki/Home) for examples.
+Please see the [wiki](https://github.com/VCCRI/SVPV/wiki/Home) for examples of SVPV plots of different structural variant categories.

-VCF structural variant types deletion (DEL), duplication (DUP), copy number variation (CNV), inversion (INV), insertion (INS) and breakend ('BND') are supported.
-Delly-style translocations (TRA) are also supported.
+SVPV supports VCF structural variant types deletion (DEL), duplication (DUP), copy number variation (CNV), inversion (INV), insertion (INS) and breakend ('BND').
+Delly2-style translocations (TRA) are also supported.

 ###Requirements
 **Command Line Mode**